Smooth-Programmer/Smooth-Programmer/README.md

 - 🔭 I’m currently working on Full Stack projects.
 - 🌱 I’m currently learning Application development plugins & wizards.
-- 👯 I'm looking to collaborate on Web Development & cybersecurity projects.
+- 👯 I'm looking to collaborate on Application & IOS Development projects.
 - 💬 Ask me about React.js, Angular.js, Node.js, Firebase.
 - 🤟 Fun Fact : The first programmer was the daughter of the mad poet.
 - 📫 How to reach me - Mail me at : developer.micko@gmail.com